-The urban freeway constitutes a commuter route between Downtown Honolulu and points along Interstate H1.
+The urban freeway constitutes a commuter route between Downtown Honolulu and points west along Interstate H1.
 The freeway also serves Aliamanu Military Reservation, Tripler Army Medical Center and Fort Shafter in addition to the Salt Lake area.
 Connections at the west end also provide direct access to Aloha Stadium.

 The easternmost portion of the Moanalua Freeway was completed in 1959-60 and signed as Hawaii Route 72.
 This stretch, between Puuloa Road / Exit 3 and Middle Street, was renumbered to Route 78 when Interstate H1 was designated.
 The remainder of Moanalua Road was upgraded to freeway standards during the 1980s.

 Subsequent action by the Hawaii Department of Transportation on April 6, 1988 requested the Federal Highway Administration (FHWA) for the addition of a 4.1 mile segment of SR 78 along the Moanalua Freeway to the Interstate system under the provision of 23 U.S.C.
 139(a).
 The requested addition was to be numbered as H-1A.
 FHWA concurred with the request on November 1, 1989, citing that the entire route met Interstate standards with the exception of the Middle Street Interchange where SR 78 meets I-H1.
 The route number H-1A was assigned subject to approval from the American Association of State Highway and Transportation Officials (AASHTO) Route Numbering Committee.